 So, crystals are good!
 They are from God.
 They are part of creation and they are beautiful to behold.
-With that said, in regard to your question, anything that is good can be used in a way that is not from God.
-The modern fascination with crystals as “healing stones” or the claims of “crystal energy” has been around since the beginning of time.
-It’s a deception by which the evil one tries to turn part of God’s creation into a false god, which is a violation of the First Commandment: ““I am the Lord your God…You shall have no other gods before me” (Exodus 20:2–3).
+With that said, anything that is good can be used in a way that is not from God.
+The modern fascination with crystals as “healing stones” and the claims of “crystal energy” have been around since the beginning of time.
+These are deceptions by which the evil one tries to turn part of God’s creation into a false god, which is a violation of the First Commandment: ““I am the Lord your God…You shall have no other gods before me” (Exodus 20:2–3).
 In other words, attributing spiritual power to crystals is akin to creating a false god.

 Why do some people believe that crystals have spiritual energy?
 Perhaps it’s because all people are spiritual beings and, therefore, deep down we all want to find some form of spiritual fulfillment.
-And when God the Father, Son and Holy Spirit are not central in our lives, we tend to look for spiritual fulfillment in other ways.
+And when God the Father, Son, and Holy Spirit are not central in our lives, we look for spiritual fulfillment in other ways.
 But the only other “spiritual” path is the path of deception by which satan and his demons try to mislead us and turn us from God.
-And oftentimes they try to do this by presenting us with false spiritualities that can sound good in some ways but are not based on Truth.
-So most of the time when people are drawn into “spiritual” practices found within the occult and New Age, they do so with good intentions.
+Oftentimes, they try to do this by presenting us with false spiritualities that can sound good but are not based on Truth.
+Most of the time, when people are drawn into “spiritual” practices found within the occult and New Age, they do so with good intentions.
 But good intentions that are not based in the Truth of God will ultimately lead us to spiritual destruction.
 Therefore, make sure you reject these false spiritualities and turn only to God as He has been revealed to us in the Person of Jesus Christ, our Lord and one true God.

 Divination and magic